 - ring-shaped purple or white patches on your penis

-You may only have one of these symptoms.
+These are symptoms of lichen planus.
+You may only have 1 of these symptoms.

-If creams and ointments don't work or you have severe lichen planus, steroid tablets or treatment with a special kind of light (light therapy) can help.
+If creams and ointments do not work or you have severe lichen planus, steroid tablets or treatment with a special kind of light (light therapy) can help.

 Lichen planus in your mouth can last for several years.
-Mouthwashes and sprays from your GP can help ease symptoms like burning or sore gums.
+Mouthwashes and sprays from a GP can help ease symptoms like burning or sore gums.

 For support and information, see UK Lichen Planus.

-- wash your hair over a sink or bath so the shampoo doesn't come into contact with the rest of your skin
+- wash your hair over a sink or bath so the shampoo does not come into contact with the rest of your skin

 - use an emollient (moisturising treatment for the skin) on the rash

-If the lichen planus is on your vulva, it may also help if you:
+If the lichen planus is on your vulva:

 - use Vaseline before and after weeing